-- 4.1.
-In the first instance, the complainant should raise their concern by telephone, in writing or in person with their Line Manager.
-However, if the complainant feels this is not appropriate they should raise their concern with their Head of Service or Assistant Director or an Executive Director (or with the Chief Executive if the concern relates to an Executive Director) - 4.2.
-The aim of the policy is to provide an internal mechanism for reporting and remedying any wrongdoing in the workplace.
-However, should the complainant feel that an internal disclosure is inappropriate or the person raising the concern is not an employee, the complainant has the option of raising their concern with the Board Chair (j.mccall@peaksplains.org) or Chair of the Governance Committee (s.leighton@peaksplains.org).
-If the complaint relates to the Chief Executive this route should be followed. - 4.3.
-If for some reason anyone feels reticent about raising a concern to someone within the Trust or would welcome some confidential advice before doing so, the employee concerned should speak to, the internal auditors.
+- 6.1 In the first instance, the complainant should raise their concern by telephone, in writing or in person with their Line Manager.
+However, if the complainant feels this is not appropriate, they should raise their concern with their Head of Service or Assistant Director or an Executive Director (or with the Chief Executive if the concern relates to an Executive Director). - 6.2 The aim of the policy is to provide an internal mechanism for reporting and remedying any wrongdoing in the workplace.
+However, should the complainant feel that an internal disclosure is inappropriate or the person raising the concern is not an employee, the complainant has the option of raising their concern with the Board Chair (j.mccall@peaksplains.org) or Chair of the Governance Committee (a.hadden@peaksplains.org).
+If the complaint relates to the Chief Executive this route should be followed.

-Lisa Randall

-Partner
+6.3 If for some reason anyone feels reticent about raising a concern to someone within the Trust or would welcome some confidential advice before doing so, the employee concerned should speak to, the internal auditors.

-RSM Risk Assurance Services LLP

-14th Floor, 20 Chapel Street, Liverpool, L3 9AG

-Tel 0151 600 2600
+Lisa Randall Partner RSM Risk Assurance Services LLP 14th Floor, 20 Chapel Street, Liverpool, L3 9AG Tel 0151 600 2600

-4.4.
-If, notwithstanding these arrangements, an employee is still unsure about whether or how to raise a concern or wants confidential advice, the employee can contact the independent charity Protect.
+6.4 If, notwithstanding these arrangements, an employee is still unsure about whether or how to raise a concern or wants confidential advice, the employee can contact the independent charity Protect.
 Their lawyers can provide free confidential advice on how to raise a concern about serious malpractice at work.
 The contact details for Protect are as follows:

-The Green House

-244-254 Cambridge Heath Road

-London E2 9DA

-Advice Line: 020 3117 2520
+The Green House 244-254 Cambridge Heath Road, London E2 9DA Advice Line: 020 3117 2520 e-mail whistle@protect-advice.org.uk

-e-mail whistle@protect-advice.org.uk

-5. PROCEDURE - HOW WOULD THE MATTER BE DEALT WITH
+7. PROCEDURE - HOW WOULD THE MATTER BE DEALT WITH

-- 5.1.
-The Trust will carry out an initial enquiry to decide whether further investigation would be appropriate, and if so, what form it should take.
-If the concern(s) or allegation(s) fall within the scope of a specific procedure (for example: disciplinary or grievances procedure), the matter will be referred for consideration under those procedures. - 5.2.
-In exceptional circumstances this may involve referring the matter or sharing information with other agencies. - 5.3.
-The individual expressing a concern (if they have put their name to their disclosure) will be sent an initial acknowledgement of receipt and then a formal acknowledgement within a reasonable period following receipt of the concern.
-The acknowledgement will indicate:

-- how the Trust proposes to deal with the matter; - any initial enquiries that may have been carried out; - whether further investigation will take place and if not, why not.

-If further investigation is required, an Investigating Officer will be appointed.

-5.4.
-The format of the investigation will depend on who makes the complaint and who the complaint is against.
+- 7.1 The Trust will carry out an initial enquiry to decide whether further investigation would be appropriate, and if so, what form it should take.
+If the concern(s) or allegation(s) fall within the scope of a specific procedure (for example: disciplinary or grievances procedure), the matter will be referred for consideration under those procedures. - 7.2 In exceptional circumstances this may involve referring the matter or sharing information with external parties for example; the Police. - 7.3 The individual expressing a concern (if they have put their name to their disclosure) will be sent an initial acknowledgement of receipt and then a formal acknowledgement within a reasonable period following receipt of the concern.
+The acknowledgement will indicate: - how the Trust proposes to deal with the matter; - any initial enquiries that may have been carried out; - whether further investigation will take place and if not, why not. - 7.4 If further investigation is required, an Investigating Officer will be appointed.
+The Investigating Officer will be someone with sufficient independence and who will not be subject to undue influence from anyone who is the subject of the whistleblowing. - 7.5 The format of the investigation will depend on who makes the complaint and who the complaint is against.
 If appropriate the matter may be independently investigated, either by auditors or solicitors.
-If appropriate the matter will be referred directly to the police or other agency for investigation.
+If appropriate the matter will be referred directly to the Police or other agency for investigation.